brastelcloud/basix_ws_cti.js/README.md

 Library to permit to interact with Basix

-Here is sample code on how to get CTI events using WebSockets:
+Here is sample code showing how to get CTI messages using WebSockets:

 ```
 var server = 'qabcs.brastel.com';